What is a Graphic Novel? (Part II) Transcript (English and Spanish Subtitles Available in Video, Click HERE for Spanish Transcript)

 You’ll notice that there are five panels in this passage of varying sizes.
 You’ll also notice that Artie and Vladek appear in the gutter between the fourth and fifth panels and seem to hover above these panels in a strange kind of bleed.
 You’ll see that the third and fourth panels repeat one another with some crucial differences, and thus break from the convention of moving forward in time from panel to panel.
 Finally, you’ll notice some very strange and interesting decisions that Spiegelman has made based upon where he chooses to place his speech bubbles and captions.

 So, what are we to do with these observations?
-Well, now we can play around with what they might mean through a process we call interpretation.
+Well, now we can play around with what they might mean through a process we call close reading.
 I have my thoughts on what these formal features of Maus’s visual narrative are doing, but rather than tell you them, I invite you to find your own meanings in these passages.
 Maus has a powerful story to tell us through both its textual narrative and its visual narrative, but like all narratives, it requires you, the reader, to enter into the conversation to complete the story.